Heather J. Lynch: Research and career

 She moved to the University of California, Santa Cruz, where she taught applied mathematics and statistics.
-Soon after she joined the faculty at Stony Brook University in 2011 and was awarded an National Science Foundation CAREER Award in 2013.
-Her research combines mathematic and statistics with conservation biology.
+Soon after she joined the faculty at Stony Brook University in 2011 and was awarded a National Science Foundation CAREER Award in 2013.
+Her research combines mathematics and statistics with conservation biology.
 She looks to understand the population dynamics and geographic distribution of penguins that breed in the Antarctic Peninsula.

 Lynch studies penguins – in particular Antarctic petrels and Adélie penguins, whose migratory patterns can teach us about the global effects of climate change.
 She studies the spatial and temporal patterns of Adélie penguins, making predictions about their colony sizes using mathematical models and trying to determine the Antarctic ecosystems which allow the birds to thrive.
 Lynch has led expeditions to the Cape Lookout National Seashore.
-On a rocky archipelago known as the Danger Islands Lynch discovered a previously unknown super colony of penguins.
+On a rocky archipelago known as the Danger Islands, Lynch discovered a previously unknown super colony of penguins.
 She created MAPPPD (Mapping Application for Penguin Populations and Projected Dynamics), an open access platform to share information about penguin population counts.

-She is working with the National Science Foundation to develop sophisticated new software to support high resolution commercial imagery of the North and South Pole.
+She is working with the National Science Foundation to develop sophisticated new software to support high-resolution commercial imagery of the North and South Pole.
 Lynch was named the 2019 life sciences laureate of the Blavatnik Awards for Young Scientists.
 That year she was elected a National Geographic Explorer.

+In 2023, she was named the inaugural director of the Collaborative for the Earth at Stony Brook University, an “action tank” for facilitating university-wide research, education and public/policy engagement on global-scale environmental crises.